frequently asked questions

 landlord.
 We have become interfaith partners, preforming social action together,

-even placed a Mezuzah on their doorpost to symbolize their friendship with us.
+asked us to place a Mezuzah on their doorpost to symbolize their friendship with us.
 (This

 may be a world’s first!)